lucasjellema/katacoda-scenarios/oci-lab-preparation/step4.md

 In this step you will create the user *lab-user*.

 A new user has no permissions until you place the user in one or more groups (see AddUserToGroup).
-If the user needs to access the Console, you need to provide the user a password (see CreateOrResetUIPassword).
+If the user needs to access the Console, you need to provide the user a password.
 If the user needs to access the Oracle Cloud Infrastructure REST API, you need to upload a public API signing key for that user (see Required Keys and OCIDs and also UploadApiKey).
+In order to be able to deploy function, a user needs an AuthToken to use for logging into to OCIR (Container Registry)

 ```
 user=$(oci iam user create --name "lab-user" --description "OCI user for Cloud Native Lab Assignments"  --email "lucasjellema@gmail.com" )